How Long Can a Medical Certificate Cover?

 “Fit for suitable duties” can change the length discussion

-Many people assume a certificate must be “unfit for work”, but doctors often consider whether you can work safely with restrictions.
+Many people assume a certificate must say “unfit for work”, but doctors often consider whether you can work safely with restrictions.
 If suitable duties are possible, the clinician may certify restrictions for a longer period rather than full absence.
 This can be especially common for injuries, pregnancy-related symptoms, and some chronic conditions.

 Suitable duties certificates may include limitations like no heavy lifting, reduced hours, frequent breaks, avoiding standing for long periods, avoiding night shifts, or working from home if possible.
-This is often better for recovery and often easier for employers to manage than repeated full absences.
+This is often better for recovery and easier for employers to manage than repeated full absences.

 Backdating: can a certificate cover past days?